Koji orange

-Koji orange (Citrus leiocarpa), also called smooth-fruited orange in English, bingyul in Korean, 光橘 (Guang ju), 柑 子 (Gan zi), and 日本土柑 (Ri ben tu gan) in Chinese, and コウジ (Kōji) in Japanese, is a Citrus species native to Japan.
+Koji orange (Citrus leiocarpa), also known as the smooth-fruited orange, is a Citrus species native to Japan.
+The specific epithet (leiocarpa) comes from the Greek λεῖος leîos 'smooth', and καρπός karpós 'fruit'.
+It is a taxonomical synonym of Citrus aurantium.

 Distribution

 Besides Japan, it is grown in the United States, and other parts of East Asia including South Korea and China.

 Description

 The fruit is oblate in shape, slightly ribbed, bright orange in color, very small, and very seedy, and for the latter two reasons it is not grown for commercial use.
 It ripens from October through November and has been cultivated since at least 1900.
 It may be monoembryonic.
 The tree is densely branched and has a broad crown and a short, straight trunk.
 The leaves are dark green and elliptical in shape.

 Genetics

 Citrus leiocarpa is inferred to be a hybrid between a koji-type species (seed parent) and the tachibana orange (pollen parent, Citrus tachibana).
 Its genotype matches with that of the komikan and toukan varieties.